island-lang/island-lang.github.io/README.md

 			yield stream rightNode?.traverse()
 ```

-Like classes, variants may have **companion type objects**, which also enable them to support type traits:
+Like classes, variants may have **companion type objects**, which also enable them to support type features:
 ```isl
 variant BinaryTree<V>
 	....